Bakersfield Tractor Trailer Accident Lawyers

 - Tire Blowout Accidents — If a truck’s tire blows out, it can veer uncontrollably, leading to collisions with other vehicles.
 These big-rig accidents can cause burn injuries, nerve damage, and lacerations.

-Potentially Liable Parties In A Tractor Trailer Accident
+Potentially Liable Parties In A Tractor-Trailer Accident

 - Cargo Handlers — Cargo loaders can be held responsible for an accident when their negligence in loading or securing the cargo contributes to the crash.

-- Vehicle Or Parts Manufacturers — Vehicle or parts manufacturers can be liable for a truck accident if a defect in the truck or its components contributes to the crash.
+- Vehicle or Parts Manufacturers — Vehicle or parts manufacturers can be liable for a truck accident if a defect in the truck or its components contributes to the crash.
 This falls under product liability law, which holds manufacturers accountable for harmful and defective products.

-Proving Negligence In Tractor Trailer Accidents
+Proving Negligence In Tractor-Trailer Accidents

-- Breach Of Duty — To establish negligence, it’s essential to show that the responsible party breached their duty of care.
+- Breach of Duty — To establish negligence, it’s essential to show that the responsible party breached their duty of care.
 Evidence that a manufacturer took shortcuts in production or failed to conduct adequate safety testing can support a breach of duty in personal injury claims.

 California’s personal injury laws allow victims to pursue compensation for their losses, which typically fall into two categories: economic damages and non-economic damages.